 - Select “Shopping” from the left navigation.
 In the “Search For:” field, enter “COG” and then click “Go.”

 - Select the material you wish to purchase, add it to your cart—your fees will automatically be adjusted based on your membership status.
 Continue following all of the prompts until you have remitted payment and receive a confirmation.

 - You will receive the manual within 2 business weeks.
-If you wish to purchase 5+ manuals, please contact Jenny Richard for special pricing.
+If you wish to purchase 5+ manuals, please contact Member Services for special pricing.